 After Submitting a Letter of Intent

 If you are interested in TA and you can articulate a clear research plan (including the research design, methodology, outcomes, and sampling strategy), we encourage you to submit an LOI as the first step toward receiving TA.
-If you are interested in being matched with a researcher, you may indicate so by checking the box in the Project Information Questions section of the application.

 All applicants whose projects are a good fit (i.e., they meet E4A selection criteria for relevance, actionability, etc.) – but whose research design does not align with E4A’s criteria for rigor – will be invited to participate in TA.
 This determination is made as part of our regular review of all LOIs submitted, and enables reviewers to provide feedback on specific aspects of your proposed research plan, which will help inform the TA process.